 The Secretariat of the 18th World Conference on Tobacco or Health (WCTOH) announced today that it will host the first Leadership Summit on Tobacco Control from 6-7 May 2021.
-The 18th WCTOH was due to take place in Dublin, Ireland in March 2021, but due to the uncertainty caused by the COVID-19 pandemic it will now be held from 8-10 March 2022 in the same city.
+The 18th WCTOH was due to take place in Dublin, Ireland in March 2021, but due to the uncertainty caused by the COVID-19 pandemic has been postponed.

 Michael R Bloomberg, entrepreneur and founder of Bloomberg Philanthropies, and Stephen Donnelly, Minister of Health for Ireland, will address the Summit as keynote speakers.

 In recognition of the importance of strong and collaborative leadership in addressing tobacco use, they will be joined by heads of state and national and subnational governments, as well as prominent global health leaders, the scientific community and civil society – however, tobacco control advocates from any background and sector will be encouraged to join and participate in sessions.

 Worldwide, tobacco use kills eight million people every year – including 65,000 children who die from illnesses caused by second-hand smoke.
 Today there are new and evolving challenges.
 Increasingly scientific evidence is demonstrating that smokers are more likely to be infected by COVID-19, and more likely to experience a more severe or deadly form of the virus.